looplanguage/loop/tests/README.md

 1. Install [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), [Python3.x](https://www.python.org/downloads/) and [LLVM:12.0.0](https://releases.llvm.org/)
 2. Clone the repository: `git clone https://gitlab.com/looplanguage/loop.git`
 3. `cd loop`
-4. Run: `Python3 tests/integration_test.py`
+4. Run: `Python3 tests/end2end_test.py`

 The results of the tests will be printed inside the terminal.

 ## Add Tests

-When adding a tests you have to do two things: Add a loop file with your code and add the file + results in `integration_test.py` (`testlib.py` can be ignored, it contains all the logic for testing.)
+When adding a tests you have to do two things: Add a loop file with your code and add the file + results in `end2end_test.py` (`testlib.py` can be ignored, it contains all the logic for testing.)

 ### Writing The Test

 A test can be whatever is needed, but lets pick a return in a function as an easy example test.
 The code would look something like this:

-> **Note:** Currently you can only compare integers to check whether a test is successful, this will be expanded in the future
+> **Note:** Currently you can only compare strings to check whether a test is successful, this will be expanded in the future

 ```
 var fun = fn(x) {